preludetech/tutorial-getting-git/tutorial/06-first-repo.md

 For the rest of this workshop, you will be using Git to track changes on a project.
 You'll be making a very simple personal website.
 You'll even host it on the web!

 Don't worry, you don't need to know anything about web development to follow along.
-We'll be keeping the web stuff really basic and showing you what to do at every step of the way.
+We'll be keeping the web stuff really basic and showing you what to do every step of the way.

+## Video

+If you are struggling to follow along with the instructions here, [this video](https://www.youtube.com/watch?v=7TprabACC6Q) shows you exactly what to do.

 ## Stay organised!